It looks like the nearly six-week run in lower gasoline prices is just about over.

 Stock markets gained Monday as traders bet the global economic recovery will continue.
 Crude investors often look to equities as a barometer of overall investor sentiment.
-The Dow Jones Industrial Average was up about 85 points in midday trading.
-The NASDAQ and the S&P 500 were up as well.
+The Dow Jones Industrial Average was up about 100 points, or 1 percent, in midday trading.
+The NASDAQ and the S&P 500 were up a little more than that.

 A weaker dollar and a stronger euro also helped oil prices.
 Since crude is priced in dollars it becomes cheaper to investors holding other currencies when the dollar loses value.

 BP said Monday that the cost of its massive oil spill in the Gulf of Mexico has risen to $1.6 billion.
 The estimate does not include future costs for lawsuits already filed against the company over the spill that began nearly two months ago.
 The spill, so far, has not affected oil prices, although BP shares have tumbled.
 BP stock was down almost 8 percent on Monday.